-We gauge our impact around DEIB efforts through community surveys, family “roundtables” conducted with support from the Parents Association, participation in both optional and mandatory cultural competency programming, and continuing professional development.
+We gauge the impact of our DEIB efforts through community surveys, family “roundtables” conducted with support from the Parents Association, participation in cultural competency programming, and continuing professional development.

 An example of this is our participation in the 2020 NAIS Assessment of Inclusivity and Multiculturalism, through which we examined our school’s climate around equity and inclusion and arrived at the following priority: To recruit, retain, and support employees and Trustees of the highest quality by recognizing the value of diversity.
 One way in which we do this is through the Rooney Rule — our job descriptions explicitly state that we desire diversity, and search firms understand that EMS seeks diverse candidates.

 At EMS, our students learn through leadership and are eager to support initiatives they value.
 At all ages, students are encouraged to share their cultural traditions and celebrations with classmates, and they actively participate in peer-to-peer and teacher-led DEIB education initiatives.
 They also contribute during school-wide events; for example, our fourth-graders led a school-wide assembly focused on disability awareness.
 By the time students reach the middle school years (grades 5–8), they are able to further expand their DEIB participation through student-led groups and curricular choices focused on diversity, as well as a required Self and Society course.